 When 15-year old Tori goes to work as a summer intern for her godmother’s new African American boyfriend, Jamal, everyone is thrilled… until sexually charged photos turn up in Jamal’s office.
 Then suspicions turn to accusations and accusations turn into paranoia.
 What exactly is Jamal doing in his garage with teenage Tori?

-Tessa Auberjonois, Cherish Duke, Emily Goss, Bruce Lemon, Don McManus, Linda Park, Peter James Smith
+Tessa Auberjonois, Cherish Duke, Emily Goss, Bruce A. Lemon Jr., Don McManus, Linda Park, Peter James Smith